CodeCrew-CodeSchool/SideQuests/src/docs/Blog/2025/Branford/README.md

 ### 10/15
 This week we learned the HTTP get request methods. the functionality aspect of it I understand.
 The syntax is going to take some practice.

+### 10/16
+Today we reviewed more HTTP request methods and more API Calling.
+I am going to need some practice time down before I feel confident in it.